Dental Imagery II Test

 What absorbs more of the long wave length radiation not useful in producing a good diagnostic image?

-Patient age 30 got pain at canine area of mandibular.
-What diagnosis?
+Patient age 18 got swollen on molar area of mandibular.
+Radiograph appears what diagnosis?

 Please choose the correct answer at the arrow point:?